kajolpawar22/Entrepreneurship/ExecutionReport.md

 **2. Professionals seeking career advancement.**

 Our application also caters to those currently employed but who are striving to migrate to a different job.
-Often, time is scarce for individuals in this situation; operating a full-time job alongside the search process is exhaustive.
+Often, time is scarce for individuals in this situation; operating a full-time job alongside the search process is exhausting.
 Instead of manual preparation, our application aims to streamline the process of interview preparation for a new role/ new company.

 **3. Higher education students.**

 These individuals could be soon to be graduates, looking to apply for a graduate scheme or a first-year student searching for an internship.
 Students at university or enrolled in other academic programs who are preparing to join the workforce often face the struggle of having limited interview and public speaking experience.
+Our tool presents a solution to ensuring students get the confidence and skills needed to navigate professional environments.

-Our tool presents a solution to ensuring students get the confidence and skills needed to navigate professional environments.  *We wanted to create an application that we could benefit from ourselves when breaking into the job market and furthermore in our professional careers.*
+*We wanted to create an application that we could benefit from ourselves when breaking into the job market and furthermore down the line in our professional careers.*

 ## 1.2 Customer Needs